Joan Schulze

 Joan Schulze (born October 13, 1936) is an American artist, lecturer, and poet.
-Schulze's career spans over five decades: she is best known for her work of contemporary quilts, fiberarts, and collage.
-Schulze has been named a “pioneer of the art quilt movement,” and her influence has been compared to that of Robert Rauschenberg’s.
-Her work is in galleries and private collections worldwide including the Renwick Gallery/Smithsonian Institution in Washington DC, the Museum of Arts and Design in New York, & the Oakland Museum of California.
+Schulze's career spans over five decades.
+She is best known for her career in contemporary quilting and collage.
+Schulze was named a “pioneer of the art quilt movement” by Constance Howard.
+Her work is in galleries and private collections worldwide, including the Renwick Gallery/Smithsonian Institution in Washington DC, the Museum of Arts and Design in New York, & the Oakland Museum of California.

 Early life and education

-Schulze, daughter of Joseph and Ann Smith, was born in Chicago, Illinois.
-Schulze is the oldest daughter and second of six children.
+Schulze was born in Chicago, Illinois.
 During her high school years, Schulze was introduced to sewing in a home economics class that taught her how to fashion her own articles of clothing.
-After her graduation from Chicago's Lindblom Technical High School in January 1954, Schulze went on to earn her bachelor's degree in education from the University of Illinois at Urbana-Champaign, graduating in January 1958.
-Art classes in high school and college revealed Schulze's natural gifts as an artist, yet Schulze put aside her desires to choose this path, favoring the practicality and secure nature of a career as an educator.
+After her graduation from Chicago's Lindblom Technical High School in 1954, Schulze went on to earn her bachelor's degree in education from the University of Illinois at Urbana-Champaign in 1958.
 Immediately upon her graduation from college, Schulze began to work as an elementary school teacher.
-In 1959, she married husband James Schulze, and their four children were born between the years of 1962 and 1969.